ClericPy/morebuiltins/doc.md

-1.17 `format_error` - Extracts frame information from an exception, with an option to filter out “site-packages” details by default.
+1.17 `format_error` - Extracts frame information from an exception, with an option to filter out “-packages” details by default.
+To shorten your exception message.

 ```python